RobyFerro/PyKup/readme.md

 # PyKup - WebApp backup manager

-A simple tool to easily backup your WebApp.
+A simple tool to easily manage and schedule backup for any web app!
 With PyKup you can backup your web applications in just one command.
 Everything will be compressed and stored in your favorite storage location.